Easy to Look At

 Easy to Look At is a 1945 American comedy film directed by Ford Beebe and written by Henry Blankfort.
 The film stars Gloria Jean, Kirby Grant, J. Edward Bromberg, Eric Blore, George Dolenz, and Mildred Law.
 The film was released on August 10, 1945, by Universal Pictures.

 Plot

-Aspiring fashion designer Judy Dawson (Gloria Jean) arrives in New York and befriends Gustave Levant (J. Edward Bromberg), once a great designer himself at the House of Tyler, but now Tyler's humble night watchman.
-Levant asks his boss Bruce Tyler (Kirby Grant) to hire Judy, who has her own ambitious ideas.
-Without permission, she redesigns and alters a gown intended for an important Broadway star (Mildred Law).
+Aspiring fashion designer Judy Dawson arrives in New York and befriends Gustave Levant, once a great designer himself at the House of Tyler, but now Tyler's humble night watchman.
+Levant asks his boss Bruce Tyler to hire Judy, who has her own ambitious ideas.
+Without permission, she redesigns and alters a gown intended for an important Broadway star.
 Levant, fearing the consequences, takes the blame for the "sabotage."
 Further clouding Judy's career, one of Tyler's competitors buys the prototype sketch of the redesigned gown, and now Judy is accused of industrial theft.
 The budding romance between Judy and Bruce turns stormy, until Levant arranges to bring them together on opening night, when Judy's Broadway creations are shown publicly.